Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/README.md

 1. Write Unit Tests in JavaScript
 1. Build a JavaScript libraries and publish them to NPM
 1. Write functions using JavaScript to solve a variety of software problems
-1. Implement best development practices for shipping code
+1. Implement best practices for delevoping and shipping code
 1. Use continuous integration in development workflow

 ## Schedule